 Born in 1944 in Paris to an unmarried mother whom she adored and protected all her life, she calls her childhood self “the sad incarnation of order and discipline,” much to the frequent exasperation of her mother, who was neither.
 But the phrase applies at least in part to the rest of her life.
 Françoise Hardy, an icon of the Sixties, was in most respects the very opposite of the restless, disordered, tumultuous age in which she flourished.

-In her memoir, she tells an amusing story of being asked by Rolling Stone guitarist Keith Richards to his flat in London.
+In her memoir, she tells an amusing story of being asked by Rolling Stones guitarist Keith Richards to his apartment in London.
 A big fan of the band, Françoise showed up at the appointed time to find Richards’ girlfriend also present.
 She describes an awkward scene in which she suspects the couple’s intentions in inviting her, and departs as quickly as possible.

 In between quiet moments of elation, such as when she signed her first and longstanding contract with Vogue Records, life for her was a perpetual state of anxiety.
 The shyness and insecurity of her teens never really left her.
 Her brilliant career was “a gilded prison.”
 A harsh critic of her own work, she found most of her performances could have been better.
 When her first lover, a photographer, was on an assignment, she was convinced he would fall in love with the woman he was photographing…